-1956 Mercury designed and restyled by Gene Winfield of Winfield's Custom Shop for Leroy Kemmerer of Castro Valley, California.
-The Jade Idol was the car that helped Gene gain national recognition as a Kustom car builder.
+The Jade Idol is a 1956 Mercury that Gene Winfield of Winfield's Custom Shop designed and restyled for Leroy Kemmerer of Castro Valley, California.
+The Jade Idol was the car that helped Gene gain national recognition as a custom car builder.
 Leroy bought the brand new Mercury two-door hardtop in 1956 and used it as a daily driver until 1958.
-In 1958 he decided it was time to restyle the car, so he drove it to a guy in Modesto named Gene Winfield.
-Leroy had no idea about how he wanted his car, so he left everything up to Gene.
-Gene told him that he could build the car for the proposed price of $15,000 on the condition that Leroy let him use the car for one year on the show circuit.
-One year, and $16,500 later the build was completed.
-Gene ended up spending $1,500 of his own money in order to finish the car.
+In 1958 he decided it was time to restyle the car, so he drove it to Modesto, California to have Gene restyle it.
+Leroy told Gene that he had a certain amount of dollars he could spend on it, and he told Gene to do anything he wanted to it.
+Gene presented his plans for the car, and told Leroy that he could build the car for the proposed price of $15,000 on the condition that Leroy let him use the car for one year on the show circuit.

-Gene Sectioned the car 4 inches.
-The front end featured handmade fenders rolled in aluminum.
-The fenders were fit with quad Lucas headlights.
-The unusual headlight rings were taken from 1959 Chrysler Crown Imperial hubcaps.
+Gene decided that he wanted to section it, so he took 4 inches out of the body.
+The Jade Idol was the first car Gene ever sectioned.
+The front end was fit with handmade fenders rolled in aluminum.
+The fenders featured canted quad Lucas headlights.
+The unusual headlight rings were made from 1959 Chrysler Crown Imperial hubcaps.
 The front end also featured a frenched rectangular bar grille with stainless inserts, rubber tipped nerfs, 1957 Dodge fender flares and a rolled pan.
 The rear fenders were 1957 Chrysler New Yorker quarter panels that were grafted to the original body.
 Red lenses made from Lucite plastic were added to the fenders.
 The rear grille received a treatment similar to the front.
 The bumpers which hang below the front and rear valance were bars covered with a single aluminum extrusion and rubber insert taken from a Porsche 356.
 The trunk was smoothed and reshaped.

 Inside, the stock dash was removed and a padded unit installed.
 A TV set was integrated into the dashboard.
 The instruments were located in the steering column hub.
 Gene built this using a steering column from an Edsel because the wiring for the Edsel's wheel-center push-button shift selector allowed him to place the speedometer at the center of the steering wheel.
 Cocktail chairs were mounted on swivel set-up.
 The upholstery was done in pleated white Naugahyde and green velvet.